NSGCommando/image-classifier-cnn/README.md

  - Can be run in CLI mode locally as well as over HTTP via Uvicorn server

 ## Training ##
-- To train the model and generate model weights, run the `training.py` script from project root - `python training.py`
+- To train the model and generate model weights, run the `training.py` script from project root as follows: `python training.py`
 - Model weights stored at `src/models/` as `.keras` files
 - Model best accuracy stored at `src/results/eval_accuracy.txt`

 ## Inference ##
 - Single source execution managed in `run.py` and orchestrated via `run.bat`.